vssmirnov/Additor/README.md

 The **Channel Strip** class represents a channel strip with an *Input Gain*, a *Pan*, and an *Output Gain*.

-The **Overtone** class represents a single oscillator representing one overtone in an *AdditiveSynthVoice*,connected to a *ChannelStrip*
+The **Overtone** class implements a single oscillator representing one overtone in an *AdditiveSynthVoice*,connected to a *ChannelStrip*